 Over the years, Fieger & Craig included attorneys Joe Golden, Mark Cousens and Gail Boesky.
 Together, they battled conservative forces on behalf of teachers’ unions, post office employees and oil and chemical workers.

-During the height of the civil rights movement, Bernie and Roger Craig joined the “Freedom Riders” and traveled frequently to Mississippi, registering African-Americans to vote and trying cases pro bono.
-They helped defeat the crippling poll tax, a fee frequently waived for white voters but not blacks.
+During the height of the civil rights movement, Bernie and Roger Craig joined the “Freedom Riders.”
+They frequently traveled to Mississippi, registering African-Americans to vote and trying cases pro bono.
+They helped defeat the crippling poll tax, a fee regularly waived for white voters but not blacks.

 Meanwhile, June became a prominent activist in her own right, becoming the first female organizer for the Michigan Federation of Teachers in 1964 and leading the nation’s first teacher’s strike in Hamtramck.